bezalelsoft/bezalel/README.md

 Presence of the last record can be controlled by flag `return_incomplete_records`.
 If `return_incomplete_records=False` then last record in the example would not have been returned.

+Additional options:
+- jsonify_lists - when set to True, then if a list is encountered (not in main path), it is dumped as a JSON string.
+- jsonify_dicts - list of paths for where to expect a dict.
+That dict will be then dumped as a JSON string.